fishermans/jquery-ui-touch-punch-zoom-fork/README.md

 # jQuery UI Touch Punch
 ## Touch Event Support for jQuery UI

-This fork implements AMD support for require.js
+AMD support added for default touch punch to be used with require.js

 > **jQuery UI Touch Punch is a small hack that enables the use of touch events on sites using the jQuery UI user interface library.**